girlscript/winter-of-contributing/Web_Development/Javascript/Git and Bash/readme.md

 - wsl stands for windows subsystem for linux which is based on virtualization.
 Which gives seperate space in your windows system for linux kernal.
 - It uses orginal linux kernal which is actually little modified by microsoft.
 - wsl 2 also supported `virtual machine platform` which means you can even run gui apps in wsl2.
-- you can download many linux distro from windows store after setting up wsl.
+- you can download any linux distro such as ubuntu from windows store after [setting up wsl](https://docs.microsoft.com/en-us/windows/wsl/install) then just search ubuntu in windows store and click install.
 - wsl does not give real linux environment and lack many linux features like it does not have systemd.
 - wsl is very handy and flexible for development related purposes in linux like environment.